cengiz-pz/godot-android-share-plugin/README.md

 - unzip the release archive
 - copy to your Godot project's root directory
 - enable the plugin via the `Plugins` tab of `Project->Project Settings...` menu, in the Godot Editor
+- remove/replace the `$genname` token from the `package/unique_name` field of your project's Android export settings

 ## ![](share/addon_template/icon.png?raw=true) Usage
 Add a `Share` node to your scene and follow the following steps: